 - Create “Easy to build” cars with tight, straightforward rules and specific modifications.

-But here’s the issue: some people say “Spec classes end up costing more“ – Yes, correcting simple issues can become much more challenging, but does it really cost more in the long run?
+But here’s the issue: some people say “Spec classes end up costing more“ – Yes, correcting simple issues can become much more challenging, but Does it really cost more in the long run?

-* Example #1: A Spec Miata has trouble getting desired rear camber.
-So, your options are: Slot the upper control arms (illegal), Bend the subframe (gray area, but time consuming and can be dangerous… actually, that sounds illegal), install offset bushings (illegal), etc. To be legal, Drivers are forced to go “parts binning” IE try several combinations of rear subframes and different control arms to find one that’s “Bent just right” to get you where you need.
+Example #1: A Spec Miata may have trouble getting desired rear camber.
+So, your options are: Slot the upper control arms (illegal), Bend the subframe (gray area, but time consuming and can be dangerous… actually, that sounds illegal), install rear offset bushings (illegal), etc. To be legal, Drivers are forced to go “parts binning” IE try several combinations of rear subframes and different control arms to find one that’s “Bent just right” to get you where you need.
 If you were racing in a more open class, chances are you could easily get more than enough camber with some sort of aftermarket camber kit.